Random design analysis of ridge regression: Probability tail inequalities

-The next lemma is a general tail inequality for sums of bounded random vectors.
-We use the shorthand $a_{1:k}$ to denote the sequence $a_1,\dotsc,a_k$, and $a_{1:0}$ is the empty sequence. \begin{lemma}[Sums of random vectors] Let $X_1,\dotsc,X_n$ be a martingale difference vector sequence (\emph{i.e.}, $\E[X_i|X_{1:i-1}] = 0$ for all $i=1,\dotsc,n$) such that
+The next lemma is a tail inequality for sums of bounded random vectors; it is a standard application of Bernstein's inequality. \begin{lemma}[Vector Bernstein bound; see, \emph{e.g.}, \cite{HKZ_vector}] Let $x_1,x_2,\dotsc,x_n$ be independent random vectors such that